databubs/Spotify_Youtube_Dataset/README.md

 ```r
 data <- read_csv("spotify_youtube.csv")
 ```
-Clean the data by removing any unnecessary columns or rows.
-You can do this using the dplyr package.
-For example, if you want to remove the "ID" column, you can run the following command:
+Clean the data by removing any unnecessary columns or rows using the 'dplyr' package!

 # Clean Log